 Of course, selling food online means you have to ship it to customers.
 Today’s consumers expect products to show up quickly, conveniently, cheaply, and unspoiled.
 Not to mention the 2022 food trends that are influencing what food businesses sell.
 Demands for convenience and affordability are no different for food than products sold in a marketplace app or through BlueCart eCommerce.

-If it’s your first time shipping food, it’s even more important to understand best practices to avoid shipping issues.
+If it’s your first time shipping food, it’s important to make shipping issues a thing of the past by learning best practices.

-Continue reading for the essentials of how to ship food, whether perishable or shelf stable.
+Continue reading for the essentials of how to ship food, whether perishable or non-perishable items.

 Shipping food of any kind should be treated mindfully and with plenty of preparation.
-If you’re shipping perishable foods like bread, dairy products, or produce, you must know how to mitigate the risk of spoilage.
+If you’re shipping perishable foods like bread, dairy products, or wholesale produce which can bruise, you must know how to mitigate the risk of spoilage.

 Selling baked goods from home also depends on getting your products to customers before they turn bad.
-Here’s how to ship perishable food:
+Here’s your guide to shipping perishable food:

 - Understand your product’s needs.
 Every product is different, and shipping conditions for one kind of food may be unnecessary for another.
-If you sell produce, include air pillows or bubble wrap.
+If you sell produce, include materials like bubble wrap or air pillows.
 These materials can be densely packed without placing undue pressure on the food, keeping it safe from harm in transit.
 If you’re shipping products that are a little firmer, oftentimes extra packing paper is all that’s needed.
 Test a couple methods and materials until you find a process that works well.

 - Seal it in an airtight bag.
 Any food product that’s perishable should be protected from light, air, and moisture.
 If you haven’t already, add airtight sealing to your warehouse management process flow.
 This ensures your perishable food products are prepared for shipping the moment they reach the packing table.
 If it’s useful for the product, consider vacuum sealing your perishables too.
 This is another safeguard against premature spoilage, though it does require specialized equipment.

 - Use an appropriately sized container.
 One of the best ways to protect perishable food and lower shipping costs is to use appropriately sized packages.
-First, relevant package sizing is easier to work with because you don’t use much padding.
+First, relevant package sizing is easier to work with because you're sure to use less padding material.
 Second, less empty space in a package means the likelihood of food spoilage is much lower.

 - Send products out quickly.
 If there’s one element of shipping to get right, it’s sending packages out as quickly as possible.
 This doesn’t mean you should eliminate precautions like temperature protection and padding, but it does mean your warehousing processes should be efficient.
 As soon as a product is packed, move it to shipping staging and get it into your carrier’s hands.